liushuo2018/ERN/README.md

 # ERN

-This repository contains the impletation of our paper, "ERN: Edge Loss Reinforced Semantic Segmentation Network for Remote Sensing Images".
+This repository contains the impletation of our paper, "ERN: Edge Loss Reinforced Semantic Segmentation Network for Remote Sensing Images"(under review).

 In this repository you will find:
 - ERN prototxt and caffemodel;